kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/04 - How broadcasting technology shapes speeches and influence/Apollo 11.md

-Instead of politicians speaking from the land, this was astronauts talkins from space.
+Instead of politicians speaking from the land, this was astronauts talking from space.